-You might think there's little you can do if the driver who crashed into your car has no insurance coverage.
-However, many legal options exist.
-That's why it's important to contact our law firm as soon as possible.
+You might think there’s little you can do if the driver who crashed into your car has no insurance coverage, but many legal options exist.
+That’s why it’s important to contact our law firm as soon as possible.

 If you have uninsured/underinsured motorist coverage, you may be able to file a claim with your own insurance company.
 You can also file a similar claim with your insurance company if you're victim of a hit-and-run car accident.

-If you do not have uninsured/underinsured car insurance, you may be able to pursue other legal options.
-But it's important to speak with an attorney right away.
+You may be able to pursue other legal options, but it’s important to speak with an attorney right away.
 Otherwise, you could miss out on an important opportunity to be fairly compensated.

 Under Texas law, you only have a limited amount of time to seek financial compensation.
-Specifically, the deadline for taking legal action after an auto accident in Texas is 2 years in most cases.
-Such a deadline is known as the "statute of limitations."
+Specifically, the deadline for taking legal action after a car accident in Texas is two years in most cases.
+Such a deadline is known as the “statute of limitations.”

-Two years might seem like a long time.
-But finding the evidence you need to build a strong, legal case often takes a tremendous amount of work.
-And the longer you wait to take legal action, the harder it can often be to find the facts you need to build a strong case.
+Two years might seem like a long time, but finding the evidence you need to build a strong, legal case often takes a tremendous amount of work.
+The longer you wait to take legal action, the harder it can often be to find the facts you need to build a strong case.

-Our experienced Texas attorneys know what evidence to look for and how to compile all that information into a compelling, legal case.
-Remember, you didn't do anything wrong.
-You shouldn't have to pay for someone else's mistakes.
-Put your trust in Tracey & Fox.
+Our experienced Texas car accident attorneys know what evidence to look for and how to compile all that information into a compelling, legal case.
+Remember, you didn’t do anything wrong.
+You shouldn’t have to pay for someone else’s mistakes.
+Put your trust in Tracey Fox & Walters.
 Contact our law firm right now.